vislower/C-exercism/README.md

 # C-exercism
-This repo contains my solutions for some of the exercises of the C track of https://exercism.org
+This repo contains my solutions for some of the exercises of the C track on https://exercism.org